openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Demographic Computations
 *********************************

-During edX user account registration, students can provide demographic data about themselves.
+During edX user account registration, learners can provide demographic data about themselves.
 Demographic distributions are computed every day to reflect changes in course enrollment.

-Currently, students make selections from drop-down lists on the edx.org and edge.edx.org registration pages to provide demographic data.
+Currently, learners make selections from drop-down lists on the edx.org and edge.edx.org registration pages to provide demographic data.

-* Students cannot change the selections that they make after registration is complete.
+* Learners cannot change the selections that they make after registration is complete.

 * Past versions of the registration pages used different options to collect demographic information.
 For example, the choices available to characterize educational background have been relabeled.
-EdX makes a best effort to normalize student responses to the labels that are currently being presented.
+EdX makes a best effort to normalize learner responses to the labels that are currently being presented.

-For information about viewing student demographic data in edX Insights, see :ref:`Enrollment_Demographics`.
+For information about viewing learner demographic data in edX Insights, see :ref:`Enrollment_Demographics`.

 **Age chart**

-* Students can select a year of birth.
-Student age is computed as the difference between the current year and the selected year of birth.
+* Learners can select a year of birth.
+Learner age is computed as the difference between the current year and the selected year of birth.

 * Each bar in the histogram represents the number of enrolled users (y-axis) of that age (x-axis).

-* Students who did not provide a year of birth at registration are not represented in the histogram.
+* Learners who did not provide a year of birth at registration are not represented in the histogram.

 **Age band metrics**

-* Computed student ages are grouped into three age bands: 0-25 years old, 26-40 years old, and 41 years old and above.
+* Computed learner ages are grouped into three age bands: 0-25 years old, 26-40 years old, and 41 years old and above.

-* The percentage of students in each age band is computed from the number of enrolled students who provided a year of birth.
-Students who did not provide a year of birth at registration are not included.
+* The percentage of learners in each age band is computed from the number of enrolled learners who provided a year of birth.
+Learners who did not provide a year of birth at registration are not included.

 **Educational Background chart**

-* Students can select a highest level of education completed.
+* Learners can select a highest level of education completed.

 * Each bar in the histogram represents the percentage of enrolled users (y-axis) who selected a completion level (x-axis).

-* Percentages are calculated based on the number of currently enrolled students who reported an educational level, not on the total number of enrolled students.
+* Percentages are calculated based on the number of currently enrolled learners who reported an educational level, not on the total number of enrolled learners.

-* The table that follows shows each edX Insights label, the option that students can select at registration, and a brief description.
+* The table that follows shows each edX Insights label, the option that learners can select at registration, and a brief description.

   .. list-table::
      :widths: 10 20 70
      :header-rows: 1

      * - edX Insights Label
-       - Student Response
+       - Learner Response
        - Description
      * - None
        - None